ssmaceachern-dev/mythicalmonsters/chapter7_theworld.md

 ## Hunger

 Traveling on the road can result in times where one does not have the luxury of a tavern or a home cooked meal to warm them against the nightly cold.
 For this purpose, many adventurers and journeymen carry around _rations_.
-In Mythical Monsters, rations represent a combination of a character’s food and water supply.
+In Mythmakers, rations represent a combination of a character’s food and water supply.

 Eating rations increases a character’s vigor equal to the Quality rating of the rations.
 Upon using rations, the quality of the rations decreases by 1.
 If a character goes a day without eating food or rations, then their Fatigue increases by 1 at the beginning of the next day.

 ## Stealth

-Stealth in Mythical Monsters is a game of one creature’s finesse versus another creature’s wits and awareness.
+Stealth in Mythmakers is a game of one creature’s finesse versus another creature’s wits and awareness.
 Whenever a creature attempts to subtly perform an action, they must make a Finesse Test against the flat Wits rating of any nearby creatures before performing the action.
 If the Finesse Test is greater than the creature’s Wits ratings, then the character can make the relevant Test without arousing suspicion.

 However, if the results of the Finesse Test meet or fall below the creature’s Wits rating, then they gain a level of detection.
 There are three levels of detection: Wary, Alert, and Searching.
 Wary creatures are